You're currently on:

-Whole Uncooked Country Ham and Ham Products, like Biscuit Slices, Buffet Hams, and Center Slices, do not require refrigeration upon arrival.
-Please hang in a cool dry place until cooked or sliced.
+Uncooked Country Ham Products, like Biscuit Slices, Prosciutto, and Center Slices, do not require refrigeration for shipping, but need to be refrigerated upon arrival.

 Whole Hams, unsliced - this ham is best used within 3 months of purchase.
 Mold is typically found on whole country hams just like certain aged cheeses.
 Wash and scrub with hot water and a stiff vegetable brush.